cncf/communitygroups/best_practices.md

 Furthermore, you should check you're not limited by some quotas (Cloud provider).

 The choice of date and time matters.
 Most meetups choose Tuesdays, Wednesdays, or Thursdays after work.
+But use your discretion, since every culture varies.

 ### Booking

 If the room capacity limits you, you should do an **overbooking**.

-Most of the time, there are 30% of people who RSVP, but they never come.
+Most of the time, there are 30% of people who RSVP, but never come.
+Recently KCDs (1 to 2 day summit-like events have a 92% show rate).

 You should think about sending a **reminder** message to the meetup group to ask the people to free their place if they can't come.